af-jk/rtos/README.md

 Internally, the kernel calls on the `STOS_AddTask` and `STOS_RemoveTask` functions take in these task control blocks and the respecitve task lists to append/remove them from and maintain that ordering.

-The last three tasks that the kernel stores are the `next_task` is the highest priority ready task that will be scheduled next (same as `list_ready_head`) and the `active_task` which points to the task that is currently running (it shouldn't be on either the ready or blocked list), and lastly the idle task, which should be the last resort task.
+The last three tasks that the kernel stores are the `next_task`, which is the highest priority ready task that will be scheduled next (same as `list_ready_head`) and the `active_task` which points to the task that is currently running (it shouldn't be on either the ready or blocked list), and lastly the idle task, which should be the last lowest priority task within the system.
 There is certainly room for some more optimization by removing some bloat from what the kernel is keeping track of.

 ### 4.3 Task Creation